maduyen/VoteChain/README.md

 <img src="https://github.com/Kri-hika/vote-chain/assets/70900997/2282f2ba-6268-488c-9b79-999b05456be3" alt="Architecture Diagram" width="500">

+## Tech Stack

+1) ResilientDB - A cutting-edge blockchain technology chosen for its robustness and immutability, providing secure, transparent, and tamper-resistant data storage essential for our electronic voting system.
+2) GraphQL - Utilised for efficient and versatile data querying, offering a streamlined interface to access blockchain based information.
+Implemented Fetch Transaction, Post Transaction and Send Request APIs using GraphQL.
+3) React.js - It was utilized for building composable and interactive user interface within the VoteChain platform, facilitating the creation of modular components and seamless UI interactions.
+4) Material UI - A responsive UI design library complementing React.js, ensured a consistent and visually appealing layout across various devices and screen sizes.
+5) Node.js - It forms the foundational infrastructure for the VoteChain back end, managing server-side logic and acting as an intermediary between the user interface and ResilientDB blockchain

 ## Installation

 Follow these steps to set up the development environment and run the application locally.